 - They can be functional due to unprocessed foods that retain their natural structure and bioactive compounds they contain: All fruits, vegetables, cereals, nuts, seeds, legumes, dairy products, fish, and meat.

-- Bioactive compound types, components, foods modified for their bioavailability: milk enriched with vitamin D, eggs enriched with margarine, and omega-3 fatty acids enriched with omega-3 fatty acids.
+- Bioactive compound types, components, foods modified for their bioavailability: milk enriched with vitamin D, and omega-3 fatty acids enriched with omega-3 fatty acids.

 - Apart from that, even without food, some food ingredients can be bioactive ingredients used in food products to provide a functional effect: indigestible carbohydrates (such as oligosaccharides and resistant starch) that provide prebiotic effects.